 What is ADB Sideload?

-ADB sideload is a command that transfer and install a zip file on Android device from the PC.
-This command is especially useful for a custom ROM developer to push and install any installation zip file directly on a device.
+ADB sideload is a command that transfers and installs a zip file on an Android device from the PC.
+This command is handy for a custom ROM developer to push and install any installation zip file directly on a device.

 The sideload feature was introduced with the Android Jelly bean recovery.
 Most importantly, this sideload mode requires a TWRP recovery version 2.3 or higher.
 Besides, it is also essential to install the latest ADB binaries on your PC.

 How to Flash Custom ROM using ADB and Fastboot

 Are you ready to use ADB and Fastboot for flashing custom firmware on your Android phone?
 Then let’s get started.

 Installing a custom ROM can void your device warranty.
 Additionally, you will no longer receive the official firmware update.
 Note that this is a risky process, and your phone might get stuck into a boot loop.
 We at Droid Thunder will not be liable for any damage.
 Proceed at your own risk.

 Ensure to install the right custom ROM on your Android phone.
 Do NOT proceed if the firmware is incompatible with your phone model number.